 2. What Are the Differences Between the ACT and SAT Reading Sections?

-On both the ACT and SAT, the reading sections test your ability to understand written English.
+On both the ACT and the SAT, you are tested on your ability to understand written English.
+In the SAT, the reading and writing sections are combined.
 Let’s take a look at how the reading sections on the ACT and the SAT are structured, the types of questions you will be asked on both tests, and how hard these sections are.

 How Many Questions Are on the Reading Section of the ACT vs. SAT, and How Long Do I Have to Complete Them?

-The ACT has 40 questions based on four reading sections (three with long reading passages, one with two short passages) to answer in 35 minutes.
-The average time per section is 10 minutes.
+• The ACT has 40 questions based on four reading sections (three with long reading passages, one with two short passages) to answer in 35 minutes.
+The average time per section is eight to nine minutes.
 The average time per question is 52.5 seconds.

 Test prep tips

-Both the ACT and SAT include line numbers for the reading passages.
+• The ACT includes line numbers for the reading passages.

-The SAT questions will flow in order, whereas the ACT may ask questions that are out of order when compared to the reading passage.
+• The SAT questions have one dedicated question for each short passage, whereas the ACT may ask questions that are out of order when compared to the reading passage.

 What Types of Questions Are Asked on the Reading Section of the ACT vs. SAT?